shomeier/NemakiWareWiki/Configuration(CMIS-server).md

 ## Configuration architecture
 * CMIS server is based on Spring framework, and all of the configuration setting is centralized in Spring propertyConfigurator.
 * Property files can be overwritten.
-They are overwritten in this order.(More below, more precedent).
+They are overwritten in the following order.(More below, more precedent).
 For the detail, please see `<SOURCE_PATH>/nemakiware/src/main/webapp/WEB-INF/classes/propertyContextxml`.

   1. `<SOURCE_PATH>/nemakiware/src/main/webapp/WEB-INF/classes/nemakiware.properties` (and some other sub property files)